 Prizes and rewards are powerful incentives to get people to promote your business.
 Rather than simply rewarding people to sign up, create a viral loop with a points-based system where people earn points for promotion.
 This gamifies the process where people increase their chances of winning based on the number of other people they sign up, while extending your social media profile’s organic reach.
 You can also use referral links to track this.

-Tactic 2: Offer time-sensitive discounts
+Social media tactic 2: Offer time-sensitive discounts

 Putting an expiration on your discount leverages scarcity, which is a powerful psychological sales trigger.
 That’s why offering time-sensitive discounts can help generate a lot of traffic and sales.